Disease Management Programs

 Congestive Heart Failure (CHF) Program

 This program is designed to modify cardiovascular risk factors and slow disease progression by promoting treatment plan compliance through education, counseling and support.
-The goals of this program include reversal of or stabilization of chronic heart failure symptoms, optimization of functional capacity, improvement in quality of life, reduction in the frequency of ER visits or hospitalizations and the enhancement of the patient-doctor relationship.
+The goals of this program include reversal of or stabilization of chronic heart failure symptoms, optimization of functional capacity, improvement in the quality of life, reduction in the frequency of ER visits or hospitalizations and the enhancement of the patient-doctor relationship.

 This program is designed to assist members with diabetes in understanding their disease and the self-management skills needed to live well with diabetes.
 The Health Plan provides certified diabetes educators who perform telephonic and face-to-face education based on nationally recognized American Diabetes Association Standards of Care.
 Members are identified through claims analysis, health risk screening, physician, and member self-referral.
 Help is available for members with either Type 1 or Type 2 diabetes, as well as gestational diabetes.
 The program partners with patients, physicians, caregivers, school personnel, government agencies, pharmaceutical companies, and community organizations to promote optimum disease management and quality of life.